CEO at Relevant

 • Real-time observation of vital signs, stepping in the moment something looks off.

-• Distant patient supervision, a godsend for those with long-term health issues or those who live far from medical centers.
+• Distant patient supervision for those with long-term health issues or those who live far from medical centers.

 Medical Software